iamgbayer/microfrontends/README.md

 # Microfrontends

-> This repo is a POC
+> A practical approach to micro frontends architecture, this is a POC.

 ### About

 - Deploys are indepedent, because of each service is delivery in differents domains
 - Codebase of each service is independent with monorepo
 - Share global data between services with `customProps`
-- Reuse third party bundle between services with a common bundle

 ### Improvements

 - Webpack configurations
+- Reuse third party bundle between services with a common bundle
 - Environment settings

 ### Demo